limin2015/limin2015.github.io/_posts/2017-03-06-HPC-paper-weekly-Mar-01.md

 - balancing the load among compute cores
--minimizing the extra work brought about by parallelization
+- minimizing the extra work brought about by parallelization
--minimizing inter-thread synchronization
+- minimizing inter-thread synchronization
--Efficient use of memory
+- Efficient use of memory

 ### 主要创新点